Update 2/6/17 – This company is now known as Learnlight.

 The ISUS website does not list the pay rate, but it does say it's “competitive” and “quoted according to your country of fiscal residence and your local currency.”
 The cost for your telephone is also worked into the hourly rate you are quoted, so that's a nice bonus.

 Rumor has it the pay is somewhere between $8 to $10 hourly via the British pound, which converts to about $12 to $15 USD hourly.
-This may be accurate because someone on the WPLH forum who works for ISUS mentioned she makes $14 an hour.
+Glassdoor reviews from teachers put the current rate at $11 per hour.

 Payments are made once a month via international transfer or Paypal.